AdaCore/spark2014/docs/lrm/source/subprograms.rst

     constituent from depending on the ghost input.]

-22. A ghost procedure shall not have an effectively volatile global input with the properties Async_Writers or Effective_Reads set to True.
+22. A global input of a ghost procedure shall not be effectively volatile for reading.
     [This rule says, in effect, that ghost procedures are subject to the same restrictions as non-ghost nonvolatile functions with respect to reading volatile objects.]
-    A name occurring within a ghost statement shall not denote an effectively volatile object with the properties Async_Writers or Effective_Reads set to True.
+    A name occurring within a ghost statement shall not denote an object that is effectively volatile for reading.
 [In other words, a ghost statement is subject to effectively the same restrictions as a ghost procedure.]